 - Virgin Islands

 NCLEX-RN and NCLEX-PN Examinations developed and administered by NCSBN are constantly and rigorously evaluated to keep pace with the rapidly evolving health care environment.

 About the NCLEX

 Learn about the NCLEX registration and application for licensure/registration processes.

 About Application & Registration

 View the NCLEX test plans which serve as blue prints to outline the content to be tested and guide the item writing process.

 About Test Plans

-Learners receive 5.0 Contact Hours after completing the course post-test.
+Learners receive 4.6 contact hours for successfully completing the course post-test.

 Enhanced Nurse Licensure Compact (eNLC) Enactment: A Modern Nurse Licensure Solution for the 21st CenturyPosted: 7/24/2017